gozdemadendere/gozdemadendere/README.md

 <img width="1227" alt="Screen Shot 2023-04-27 at 11 28 12 AM" src="https://user-images.githubusercontent.com/90986708/234820915-a8760cfe-968c-4b2f-9f32-9f0493282feb.png">

-- I have a Bachelor of Science in Statistics and have 3 years of work experience.
-In my previous jobs, I was responsible for analyzing, interpreting, visualizing data using Excel, basic SQL functions, and Tableau.
-Thus I've gained strong numerical and analytical skills, and developed my communication and teamwork skills.
+📌 I'm an accomplished Data Analyst / Data Scientist with a Bachelor of Science in Statistics and 3 years of experience.
+In my previous jobs, I successfully analyzed, interpreted big data sets, and identified key insights using Excel, basic SQL, and Tableau.
+Thus I've gained strong analytical skills, developed my communication and teamwork skills.

-- I've always had a strong passion for improving my programming skills using Python and advanced SQL, and I achieved this after attending an intensive Data Science Bootcamp at WBS Coding School, Berlin, Germany.
+💻 I've always had a passion for improving my coding skills using advanced SQL and Python, and achieved this after attending an intensive Data Science Bootcamp at WBS Coding School, Berlin.

-- I've successfully completed about 10 projects using Python, SQL, Tableau, and Machine Learning algorithms.
+🗃 After 5 months I've successfully completed 10 projects with Python, SQL, Tableau, and Machine Learning algorithms.

-- I'm passionate about coding, continuous learning and traveling.
+🎯 My goal is to use my skills and experience to help companies make data-driven decisions and achieve their business objectives.

 <img width="1227" alt="Screen Shot 2023-04-25 at 10 58 58 PM" src="https://user-images.githubusercontent.com/90986708/234402332-3234c4a5-9ded-49ae-9e17-8c102a1e525d.png">